-The Parco Nazionale del Gran Paradiso in the Graian Alps is a staggering wilderness of jewel-colored lakes, forests and some of Italy's highest mountains, including its eponymous 4061m peak.
-This classic one-day hike takes you right to its heart.
-From the town bridge in Valnontey, the Alta Via 2 leads on an old mule trail uphill to 2588m Rifugio Sella, a former hunting lodge of King Vittorio Emanuele II.
-Between here and Casolari dell'Herbetet, a park ranger's base to the south), things get more exposed, with a traverse where you can cling on to a length of chain for protection.
+Starting in Valnontey, this classic one-day loop trail takes you right to its heart.
+From the town bridge in Valnontey, the Alta Via 2 leads along an old mule trail up to 2588m (8490ft) Rifugio Sella, a former hunting lodge of King Vittorio Emanuele II.
+Between here and Casolari dell'Herbetet (a park ranger's base to the south), things get more exposed, with a traverse where you can cling on to a length of chain for protection.

-The day's ascent is 1180m and the trip is virtually downhill all the way back to the village from the casolari.
-The views across the valley are simply breathtaking: spiky peaks, small glaciers lining the eastern skyline, and the mighty Ghiacciaio Tribolazioni below Gran Paradiso itself.
-Herds of ibex and chamois graze peacefully on steep patches of grass and you should also hear and see marmots.
+The day's ascent is 1180m (3871ft) and – oh joy! – the trip is virtually downhill all the way back to the village from the casolari.
+The views across the valley will make you gasp: spiky peaks, small glaciers glinting on the eastern skyline and the mighty Ghiacciaio Tribolazioni below Gran Paradiso itself.
+Herds of ibex and chamois graze peacefully on steep patches of grass, and you should also be able to hear and see marmots.

 Tre Cime di Lavaredo, Dolomites

-Kicking off at Rifugio Auronzo, the trail weaves to Rifugio Lavaredo, then climbs up to Forcella di Lavaredo (2454m) with pop-up views of the Tre Cime – a trilogy of photogenic peaks shaped like bishops' mitres, before heading on to Rifugio Locatelli and back to Rifugio Auronzo.
+Kicking off at Rifugio Auronzo, the trail weaves to Rifugio Lavaredo and then clambers up to 2454m (8051ft) Forcella di Lavaredo with pop-up views of the Tre Cime – a trilogy of photogenic peaks shaped like bishops' miters – slowly cracking open, before heading on to Rifugio Locatelli and back to Rifugio Auronzo.

 Sentiero degli Dei, Amalfi Coast

-True to its name, the Sentiero degli Dei (Path of the Gods) presents a heavenly canvas of southern Italian landscapes, with tremendous views of the rugged, densely wooded Lattari mountains that swoop down to the glittering Mediterranean and candy-colored villages tumbling haphazardly down hillsides and distant glimpses of Capri.
+True to its name, the Sentiero degli Dei (Path of the Gods) presents a heavenly canvas of southern Italian landscapes, with sensational views of the rugged, densely wooded Lattari mountains that dive down to the glittering Mediterranean and candy-colored villages tumbling haphazardly down hillsides and distant glimpses of Capri.
 You can nail it in half a day, but with scenery like this, why on earth rush?
 Pack a picnic and grab a map of the walk from local tourist offices.

 Following an elevated, often rocky mule trail linking postcard-perfect Positano to the ancient fishing village of Praiano, the path unzips some of the area's least-developed countryside with minimal effort and is immediately spectacular.
-You'll traipse past terraced hillsides, lemon orchards and macchia (scrub) of rosemary and holm oaks.
-A flight of 1500 steps unfurls down to Arienzo, where you can pause for a refreshing dip.
-Pack a picnic and grab a map of the walk from local tourist offices.
+You'll traipse past terraced hillsides, lemon orchards and fragrant macchia (scrub) of rosemary and holm oak.
+A flight of 1500 steps trips gleefully down to Arienzo, where you can pause for a cooling dip, seafood lunch and cocktail at the beach club.
+The sunsets here are something else.

 Corno Grande, Abruzzo

-Presiding over the jagged rockscapes of the Parco Nazionale del Gran Sasso e Monti della Laga, one of Italy's largest national parks, 2192m Corno Grande ("Big Horn") is the highest peak in the Apennines.
-Take the via normale (normal route): it's a surprisingly straightforward climb along moraine-streaked slopes to the summit, with 782m (2565ft) of ascent and some easy scrambling on the final leg.
-The peak provides travelers with mesmerizing views of the rippling mountain range and the Adriatic, a distant glimmer on the horizon, as well as tantalizing glimpses of Europe's southernmost glacier, the Calderone.
+From the main parking lot at Campo Imperatore, hook onto the via normale (normal route).
+It's a surprisingly straightforward climb along moraine-streaked slopes to the summit, with 782m (2565ft) of ascent and some easy scrambling on the final leg.
+At the top, you’ll be gripped by views of rippling mountains and the Adriatic, a distant glimmer on the horizon, as well as tantalizing glimpses of Europe's southernmost glacier, the Calderone.

 If you’re an experienced hiker up for more of a challenge, choose the alternative ascent that zigzags directly to the summit, a much tougher climb.
-In the quiet of early morning or late afternoon, you might spot a nimble-footed chamois or a royal eagle wheeling overhead.
+In the quiet of the early morning or late afternoon, you might spot a nimble-footed chamois or a royal eagle wheeling overhead.

 Sentiero Azzurro, Cinque Terre

 Yes, Cinque Terre really is as jaw-dropping as the photos you’ve seen.
-The five preposterously perched fishing villages in ice-cream colors look as though they’ll topple off the cliffside with the merest puff of wind.
+The five precariously perched fishing villages painted in ice-cream colors look as though they’ll topple off the cliffside with the merest puff of wind.

 Selvaggio Blu, Sardinia

 Threading its way along the Golfo di Orosei on Sardinia's east coast, this hike is a never-to-be-forgotten, away-from-the-world adventure that requires mountaineering experience.
-Signs and water are desperately lacking, trail finding is tricky (even with GPS) and the going can be tough with abseils of up to 45m and UIAA grade IV+ climbs.
+Signs and water are desperately lacking, trail finding is tricky (even with GPS), and the going can be grueling, with abseils of up to 45m (148ft) and UIAA grade IV+ climbs.

 But it's worth it.
-Heading south to north from Pedra Longa to Cala Fuili, the multi-day hike takes you along one of Italy's wildest and most isolated coastlines, with deep gorges, impenetrable vegetation, cliffs dipping up to 800m and unrivalled views of the Mediterranean.
+Heading south to north from Pedra Longa to Cala Fuili, the multi-day hike wriggles along one of Italy's wildest and most isolated coastlines, with deep gorges, impenetrable vegetation, cliffs dipping up to 800m (2625ft) and unrivaled views of the Mediterranean.
 Old shepherds' and charcoal burners' paths weave past silent coves and dramatic overhangs.

 Stromboli, Aeolian Islands, Sicily

-Go at sunset to witness the crater's fireworks at the 924m summit as day fades to night, then hike back down to town by flashlight in the darkness.
-Authorities strictly regulate access – you can walk freely to 400m, but you'll need a guide (such as the knowledgeable guides at Magmatrek) to continue any higher.
+Go at sunset to witness the crater's fireworks at the 924m (3032ft) summit as day fades to night and then hike back down to town by flashlight in the darkness.
+Authorities strictly regulate access – you can walk freely to 400m (1312ft), but you'll need a guide (such as the knowledgeable guides at Magmatrek) to continue any higher.